Is Puerto Vallarta Safe for American Tourists?

 What Not To Miss in Puerto Vallarta

-Millions of people visit Mexico each year and 99% of travelers do not run into any trouble but the 1% that makes the news is all that you hear about and you began worrying about Puerto Vallarta crime for absolutely no reason.
+Millions of people visit Mexico each year and 99% of travelers do not run into any trouble but the 1% that makes the news is all that you hear about and you begin worrying about Puerto Vallarta crime for absolutely no reason.

 If you are the victim of a crime or travel scam please contact the local police department.